-The expression “co-occurring disorders are an expectation not an exception” was born.
+The expression “co-occurring disorders are an expectation, not an exception” was born.

 Things have begun to get better for the client who has both of these problems.
 But there are still clinicians who work in one area and are uncomfortable with clients who have the other problem also.
-Programs still see themselves as providing service either to substance abusers or to the mental ill but not both.
+Programs still see themselves as providing service either to substance abusers or to the mentally ill but not both.

 Behavioral Health programs.

 Behavioral health agencies now exist with the mandate to serve the mentally ill and the substance abuse clients.
 Some programs also include services for the mentally retarded and the developmentally delayed.
 Programs continue to be developed around problems and not people.

 Could a developmentally delayed person also have a mental illness, say depression, and abuse substances?

 Even the term “behavioral health” is problematic.
 It focuses on the problem as behavior.
 “Those people” do not do what society wants.
 It has been taken to mean that the people who receive services at behavioral health chose to be the way they are rather than that they have a disorder that is treatable.

 The coordination of substance abuse and mental health services is a step forward but it is far from the end of the journey.

 In the future, we hope to see a time when anyone who needs help gets it regardless of the specific combinations of challenges they are faced with.
 A time when mental health services and substance abuse treatment is offered alongside physical health services.

 We hope the day will come when the largest housing facilities for the mentally ill are not in jails and where the bulk of substance abuse treatment is not done in prisons.
 Where we as a society provide prevention and treatment in the childhood years before our children have to go to jails and prisons rather than wait to offer services to them in prison.